Board Directors' biographies

-After receiving a degree in Law from La Sapienza University of Rome in 1972, she gained most of her professional experience at Consob from 1978 to 2015.
-In particular, from 1986 to 1990 she was the Manager of the Office for Controlling Interests, from 1990 to 1993 the Manager of the Office for Coordination and Problems of a general nature, from 1993 to 1994 the Manager of the Public Solicitation and Quotation Office, from 1995 to 2001 the Manager of the Office for Solicitation, Take-over bids and Ownership structures, from 2001 to 2004 the Manager of the Market Information Office, from 2005 to 2011 the Manager of the Office for Take-over bids and Ownership structures and from 2011 to 2015 the Manager of the Regulatory Strategy Division.
+After receiving a degree in Law from La Sapienza University of Rome in 1972, she gained most of her professional experience at Consob (1978 – 2015).
+In particular, she was the Manager of the Office for Relevant Shareholding (1986 – 1990), the Manager of the Office for Coordination and Problems of a general nature (1990 – 1993), the Manager of the Public Solicitation and Quotation Office (1993 – 1994), the Manager of the Office for Solicitation, Take-over bids and Ownership structures (1995 – 2001), the Manager of the Market Information Office (2001 – 2004), the Manager of the Office for Take-over bids and Ownership structures (2005 – 2011) and the Manager of the Regulatory Strategy Division (2011 – 2015).
 From 2013 to 2014, she was a professor at Luiss University of Rome for the Master for company lawyers and at Università Cattolica of Milan for the Master in corporate criminal law.
 From July 2012 to July 2015, she was the President of the Conciliation and Arbitration Chamber at Consob and, in this role, she took part in projects examining the regulations regarding the out-of-court settlement of disputes between savers and intermediaries.
-She has been a Board Director of Intesa Sanpaolo since 2016.

 Anna Gatti (Pavia, 1972).

 A Board Director of Intesa Sanpaolo since 2019 and a member of the Board’s Remuneration Committee.